 - The customer – This is perhaps the most important stakeholder in the service model.
-But sadly, one that’s often overlooked.
+But sadly, one that’s often overlooked in SIAM projects.
 I should have placed them at the top of this bulleted list, not the bottom!
 The customer might be skeptical of the perceived restructuring and reorganization (in IT) that comes with the revised sourcing arrangements.
 Consequently, they’ll want or need reassurance that the new service will be reliable and available, plus able to deliver the business operations and outcomes it enables.

 Bring this around to SLAs in SIAM: The customer will want their SLAs tied down, and tied down very tightly.
 So, where do SLAs too often go wrong?Where do SLAs too often go wrong?
 Here @SteveBMorgan takes a look. #ITSM Click To Tweet

 Common SLAs in SIAM issues